Abir Congo Company: Decline and abuse of power

 The presence of Abir in the area exacerbated the effect of natural disasters such as famine and disease.
 Abir's tax collection system forced men out from the villages to collect rubber which meant that there was no labour available to clear new fields for planting.
 This in turn meant that the women had to continue to plant worn-out fields resulting in lower yields, a problem aggravated by Abir sentries stealing crops and farm animals.
 The post at Bonginda experienced a famine in 1899 and in 1900 missionaries recorded a "terrible famine" across the Abir region.
 The modern descendants of Abir's villagers refer to the period of company control as "Lonkali", the period of famine.
 Disease was also a problem with smallpox moving in from the east being reported in the Upper Lopori in 1893 and reaching Bongandanga in 1901.
 A concurrent smallpox epidemic moving from the west destroyed villages along the Lulonga in 1899, and reached Basankusu in 1902.
 Sleeping sickness was also reported around the Lulonga by 1900 and spread up the Maringa and Lopori.
 Despite the arrival of these deadly diseases the main killers in the area were lung and intestinal diseases which killed twenty times as many people as smallpox and sleeping sickness combined.
 At least one missionary attributed the rise of disease with rubber collecting.

 Abuses of power over the villagers by Abir had been reported by missionaries almost since they began operations in the Congo but the first real public disclosure came in 1901 with the publication of a report, written by an ex-agent, in several Belgian newspapers.
 The Free State began an investigation into Abir's abuses during which an inquiry established at Bongandanga heard evidence from missionaries in the concession.
 As a result, Abir took action against the missionaries, stopping the carriage of their mail on company steamers, stopping the missionaries' boats and confiscating any mail that they carried.
-Abir also forbid missionaries from buying food from villagers, forcing them to buy from Abir's own stores.
+Abir also forbade missionaries from buying food from villagers, forcing them to buy from Abir's own stores.
 In 1904 Roger Casement issued the Casement Report which condemned the Abir system; this resulted in the Free State launching another investigation later that year.
 Although evidence of unlawful killings made by Abir was uncovered the investigation had no powers of arrest and could only submit a report to the Free State authorities.
 This lack of action resulted in deteriorating relations between Abir and the missionaries and there was at least one attempted shooting of a missionary.
 Evidence for Abir's abuses also came from the governor of the French Congo, to the north-west, who claimed that prior to 1903 30,000 people had been driven from the Free State to the French Congo by Abir's actions.